Low Carb Egg Muffins Using Leftovers is a simple way to use leftovers and turn them into a new meal that your family will love.

 5) Pizza egg cups – pizza sauce, red chili flakes, sautéed onions and mushrooms, pepperoni, and mozzarella cheese.

 6) Greek egg muffins – sautéed spinach with garlic, feta cheese, artichokes, and sun-dried tomatoes.

 7) Prime rib egg cups – Prime rib, horseradish sauce, and Provolone cheese.

 8) Leftover Thanksgiving egg muffins – turkey, mashed potatoes, stuffing, and sweet potatoes would taste delicious.

 9) Hearty chili egg cups – leftover chili, green onions, cheddar cheese, and topped with sour cream and a slice of jalapeño.

 10) Vegetarian egg muffins – red bell peppers, mushrooms, peas, and carrots are just some ideas.

 Now you finally know what to do with those leftover ingredients that would have otherwise gone to waste.
 I wrote another post called: How to Save Money by Using Leftover Ingredients that you might be interested in.

-We’ve reached the end of Low Carb Egg Muffins Using Leftovers.
-I hope you enjoyed it!
+We’ve reached the end of Low Carb Egg Muffins with Leftover Ingredients.
+I hope you enjoyed it.